NidalChateur/OC_P7/README.md

 Place your input file in the folder './input/' before running 'step 2' to be able to select it.

-Error Report :
-Any invalid data will not be taken into account and will be registered into an error report.
-(All duplicates, or stocks with price or profit <=0 or NaN)
 ## Feedback/Question

 If you have any feedback or questions, please reach out to me at nidalchateur@gmail.com